 Advantages of OLEDs

 The energy-saving potential of OLEDs is similar to that of LEDs, but the two technologies differ in a number of ways.
-For one thing, whereas LEDs are concentrated sources of bright light, OLEDs can be configured as larger-area, more diffuse light sources, which may be more practical for general ambient lighting because the soft light can be viewed directly, with less need for shades, diffusers, lenses, louvers, or parabolic shells.
+For one thing, whereas LEDs are concentrated sources of bright light, OLEDs can be configured as larger-area, more diffuse light sources whose soft light can be viewed directly, eliminating the need for shades, diffusers, lenses, louvers, or parabolic shells.
 The diffuse light from OLEDs allows them to be used very close to the task surface without creating glare for the user, which means that less total light can be used in order to achieve desired illuminance levels.
 And OLEDs can be made very thin, increasing their eye appeal and allowing for easy attachment to the surfaces of walls and ceilings.
 This, coupled with the diffuse nature of OLED lighting, could enable an entirely new type of light and light fixture that's both attractive and highly efficient.
 OLEDs can also be made in almost any shape, can be deposited on flexible substrates, and can be transparent, emitting light from both sides of the device—features that greatly expand the design possibilities, allowing for a completely new lighting experience.

 Future of OLEDs

-- Learn more about OLED R&D challenges and DOE-funded OLED R&D projects.
+- Learn more about advanced lighting R&D challenges and DOE-funded advanced lighting R&D projects.